 Good Quality of Life

-Love and patience and understanding that dachshunds bark, dig, and need to spend time with their people.
-You agree to reach out to us if you need help with the dachshund(s) you are adopting —we are not vets or behavioral specialists but we may have ideas that could help.
+Love, patience and understanding that dachshunds bark, dig, and need to spend time with their people.
+You agree to reach out to us if you need help with the dachshund(s) you are adopting—we are not vets or behavioral specialists but we may have ideas that can help.
+Your dog, as a new family member and as a rescued dog, may need patience as they decompress and heal from past physical and emotional injury.
+They need your unconditional love, commitment and reasonable expectations of them.

 Safety & Stable Environment

 You agree to provide a stable environment where they will be free from fear.
+We recommend they have their own special space that they can choose to go to.
 You will not sell or gift the dog(s).
-In the event of a medical emergency or death you need to have arranged for the continued care of your dachshund(s).
-We recommend they have their own special space that they can choose to go to.
+Provide care for for their everyday back health by using baby gates to prevent stair access, and ramps or stairs for them to access furniture like sofas and beds (rather than jumping).
+If a back injury occurs seek veterinary care ASAP.
+In the event that you have a medical emergency or death you need to have arranged for the continued care of your dachshund(s).

 You are 18 years or older.
 You must sign the RMDR Hold Harmless agreement to proceed with the adoption of your chosen dog(s).
 You agree to adhere to all local animal regulations in your neighborhood, city and state including limits on the number of pets at your address.